Pixneb/OpenUSD-proposals/proposals/spline-animation/README.md

     bool IsC2Continuous() const;

     // Insert a knot at the specified time, exactly preserving the shape of the
     // curve.
-If there is already a knot at that time, do nothing. void Split(double time);
+If there is already a knot at that time, do nothing.
+Return
+    // whether a new knot was added. bool Split(double time);

     void RemoveKnot(double time);